The Historian

 The Dresden Green

-Unique among great diamonds for its natural apple-green colour, the Dresden Green announced itself in the London press of 1722:
+Alone among the great diamonds for the natural apple-green of its body, the Dresden Green made its first appearance in a London newspaper of 1722:

 On Tuesday last, in the afternoon, one Mr. Marcus Moses, lately arrived from India, had the honor to wait on his Majesty with his large diamond, which is of a fine emerald green colour.
 It is said there never was seen the like in Europe before, being free from any defect in the world. — The Post Boy, London, 25—27 October 1722